BR19-gh/online-store-billing-system/README.md

 <hr>

-##### DELETE'/storeNum/&lt;int:idIn&gt;'
+##### DELETE'/storeNum/'

-- This route will delete the number of the store in the database using the id:
+- This route will delete the number of the store in the database: